playnano/nano_tips/README.md

 # Private Messages

-Nano Tipper also works by PM (NOT CHAT).
-[Send a message](https://reddit.com/message/compose/?to=nano_tipper&subject=hi&message=type_command_here) to /u/nano_tipper for a variety of actions.
+Nano Tips also works by PM (NOT CHAT).
+[Send a message](https://reddit.com/message/compose/?to=nano_tips&subject=hi&message=type_command_here) to /u/nano_tips for a variety of actions.

-To send 0.1 Nano to zily88, include this text in the message body:
+To send 0.1 Nano to user, include this text in the message body:

-    send 0.1 /u/zily88
+    send 0.1 /u/playnano
 -or-

-    send 0.1 zily88
+    send 0.1 playnano

 To send 0.1 Nano to nano\_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd, include this text in the message body: